Water - Microbiological Analysis Test Method Guide

 In addition to tests for indicator organisms and certain specific pathogens, non-selective colony counts are also routinely carried out to determine the population of heterotrophic bacteria present.
 Counts at two temperatures (22oC and 37oC) are typically performed to provide information on the general microbiological population of the water and detect sudden changes in water quality.
 Counts at 37oC have been used to indicate faecal contamination in the past, but this is not generally considered to be reliable.

-Although most official methods for microbiological water analysis still rely on traditional culture methods and MF methods, the time taken to obtain results, typically 24-48 hours, has focused attention on alternative rapid methods.
-Techniques such as flow cytometry and immuno-magnetic separation have been investigated, but molecular biology-based methods, notably those utilising quantitative PCR (QPCR) technology, have shown particular promise, both for the detection of indicator organisms like E. coli, and specific pathogens.
-Combining MF with QPCR detection and enumeration has been shown to be a particularly rapid and effective means of analysing water samples.
+Rapid methods: Although most official methods for microbiological water analysis still rely on traditional culture methods and MF methods, the time is taken to obtain results, typically 24-48 hours, has focused attention on alternative rapid methods.
+Combining MF with QPCR detection and enumeration is a particularly rapid and effective means of analysing water samples.
 The main disadvantage of this method is that it may detect non-viable cells and overestimate the population, but it seems likely that QPCR-based methods will become increasingly important in water microbiology, leading to the development of commercial products similar to those already used for food analysis.